TEXT WISH TO 70111 TO DONATE £3 A MONTH

 Harri’s world changed in April 2018 when he broke his ankle and x-rays revealed a cancerous tumour.
-He had to have his left leg amputated and endure intense chemotherapy treatment - he now wears a blade.
-Two weeks after his first operation, Harri had a second, ten-hour operation to remove tumours in his lungs.
+He had to have his left leg amputated and endure intense chemotherapy treatment but got used to wearing a prosthetic blade.
+Two weeks after his first operation, Harri had a second, 10-hour long operation to remove tumours in his lungs.

 Doctors thought they had removed the cancer and Harri had a bell ringing ceremony to celebrate.
-But in June 2019 he was told that the cancer had returned to his lungs.
-As this tumour is close to his aorta - the main artery that carries blood away from the heart - surgery to remove it is too risky.
-Only palliative care is possible so Harri takes medication and is determined to make the most of every minute he has left.
+But in June 2019 the cancer returned to his lungs.
+This tumour was close to his aorta - the main artery that carries blood away from the heart - so surgery to remove it was too risky.
+Harri and his family had to bear the news that only palliative care was possible and they did so with a determination to make the most of every minute he had left.